-- Location: At the north coast of French region of Normandie.
+- Location: On the north coast of the French region of Normandie.

 - Best time to Visit: May to August.
 Late summer is the best.